Company leaders need a post-COVID-19 plan to welcome remote employees back to the office.

 Guide to bringing remote workers back to the office

-Decide which employees should return first.
+Decide which employees should return to work first.
 Workers whose tasks are difficult to complete without onsite equipment and technology should be in the first wave.
 Also tap those whose jobs are “mission-critical” to the company.
 It’s wise to consider each employees’ current health.
 Those with high-risk medical issues may feel safer returning at a later date.
 Give workers an opportunity to voice their concerns on the matter.

 Ensure compliance with local, state and federal COVID-19 regulations.
 Be aware that rules may change quickly if cases in your area spike.
 Employees will feel safer knowing you have policies and guidelines in place for temperature-checking, face masks and social distancing.
 Perform frequent cleaning and sanitization — especially in common areas — and make hand sanitizer available to everyone.
 Move desks, install dividers or rotate in-office schedules to maintain safe distances between employees.